Bizarrespace/CPSC471/midterm1/midtermReview.md

 * What are the differences between GEO and LEO satellites?
   * GEO(Geostationary Earth Orbit): positioned at altitude 22,236 miles above Earth's equator, orbit Earth same speed as rotation.
 So looks stationary.
 Used for communication, broadcasting, weather monitoring
-  * LEO(Low Earth orbit): 310 - 1240 miles.
+  * LEO(Low Earth orbWhat sequence of messagesit): 310 - 1240 miles.
 Moves quicker than earth, and provide coverage for small area.
     * Used for lower latency communications, Earth observations

 # Quantitative Analysis of Networks